 Why Your Video Shouldn’t Try to Do Everything

 You’ve probably seen it happen.
-The video is produced well made and clearly had time and care put into it.
+The video is well produced and clearly had time and care put into it, but once it’s out in the world, people don’t really remember it.

-But once it’s out in the world, people don’t really remember it.
 They don’t feel much.
 It doesn’t quite stick.
 That’s usually a sign of overload, not bad filmmaking.

 The more a video tries to say, the less people take away from it.
 As more messages, ideas or voices get added, clarity drops and emotional impact fades.
 Not because the content is wrong, but because attention is limited.